Conformal Boundary Conditions and Higher Curvature Gravity: Local and Covariant Boundary Terms for CBC

 \section{Local and Covariant Boundary Terms for CBC}

-The purpose of this appendix is to demonstrate that there does not exist a local and covariant boundary term which yields a well-defined variational principle for the bulk action~\eqref{eq:full_action} subject to the CBC~\eqref{eq:CBCs}.
+In this appendix we demonstrate that there does not exist a local and covariant boundary term which yields a well-defined variational principle for the bulk action~\eqref{eq:full_action} subject to the CBCs~\eqref{eq:CBCs}.~For simplicity, we restrict to Euclidean signature.

 To begin, note that after taking into account the Gauss-Codazzi equations, there exist nine independent local and covariant boundary terms one can write down, whose integrands take the form~\cite{Bunch1981} (again curvature tensors with overhead tilde are evaluated for the boundary metric)